lily-osp/Quargi/code/Esp32/remote_module/Readme.md

    - Open a web browser
    - Navigate to the ESP32's IP address (printed to Serial Monitor)
    - Default port: 80

+### LED IP Blink Sequence
+Once connected to WiFi, the onboard LED will blink to indicate the last two segments of the IP address:
+- Blinks the number of times corresponding to the third segment
+- Short pause, then blinks for the fourth segment
+- Repeats the sequence twice

+This allows you to identify the robot's IP address for quick access.

 ### Control Commands